Flights from the USA and Canada

 The airports in Scotland enjoy excellent year-round air links with most European and Scandinavian countries to Aberdeen, Edinburgh, Glasgow, Glasgow Prestwick and Inverness.
 There are also seasonal flights from Sumburgh Airport in Shetland to Bergen in Norway, and from Inverness Airport to Geneva in Switzerland.
 The best way to find the most competitive fares for flying to Scotland is to search on comparison sites such as SkyScanner, Expedia and Cheapflights.

 Flights from the Middle East

 Flights from Australasia

 The best way to get to Scotland from Australasia is to fly via the Middle Eastern hubs of Doha with Qatar Airways, Dubai with Emirates or Abu Dhabi with Etihad (from June 2015).

-Flights from Africa, Asia and Central and South America
+Flights from Asia, Africa and Central and South America

-The best way to get to Scotland from Central and South America, Asia and Africa is to travel via US, European or Middle Eastern hubs.
+The best way to get to Scotland from Asia and Africa is to travel via European or Middle Eastern hubs.
 Scotland enjoys excellent links with these hubs so onward travel from them is easy.

 The major European hubs are London Heathrow, Paris Charles de Gaulle, Frankfurt am Maine, Amsterdam Schipol and Madrid Barajas airports.
 Flights from the Middle East are available from Dubai and Doha.